Republicans are 'bought' by NRA, new ads from gun safety group contend

 WASHINGTON — As President Donald Trump addresses the National Rifle Association this week, a leading gun-safety group is looking to make an example out of suburban Republicans.

-Giffords, the organization co-founded by shooting victim and former Rep. Gabby Giffords, D-Ariz., will announce today that it is adding five GOP lawmakers to its list of midterm targets and launching digital ads in a total of 10 competitive House and Senate races, NBC News has learned exclusively.
+Giffords, the organization co-founded by shooting victim and former Rep. Gabby Giffords, D-Ariz., will announce Thursday that it is adding five GOP lawmakers to its list of midterm targets and launching digital ads in 10 competitive House and Senate races, NBC News has learned exclusively.

 Breaking News Emails